President of EPWS, Ecole Polytechnique, Paris (France)

 Claudine Hermann was a member of the expert group that produced the so called ‘ETAN report’ (‘Science policies in the European Union: Promoting excellence through mainstreaming gender equality’) of the Directorate General Research of the European Commission on women in research in academia in Western Europe (2000).
 She has been one of the two French members of the group of civil servants on Women and Science at DG Research (Helsinki group) from 1999 until 2006.

 She is a co-founder and the first president of the association Femmes et Sciences (French Women and Science association).
-She is now the vice-president of this association.
+She is the Honorary President of this association.

 She is the author of 80 referred papers in Physics and 40 in the field of Women and Science.